-On the Import menu, find the Apply During Import menu.
-There's a Keywords box that you can add generalized keywords (separated by comma) to start tagging your images.
+In the Import menu, choose Apply During Import.
+You'll see a Keywords box, where you can add generalized keywords (separated by commas) to start tagging your images.

 Use the Import menu to add general keywords while importing.
 Not every photo in your import will share every keyword.
-But adding a few basic keywords during the import goes a long way to start taming your library.
+But adding a few basic keywords during the import goes a long way toward taming your library.

 These types of keywords are ideal for general additions while you're importing: